 Base salary is the initial building block of compensation for the NEOs because it provides the executives with a specified basic level of cash compensation, which we believe is important to attract and retain highly skilled and experienced executives.
 The Organization and Compensation Committee determines base salaries by considering competitive pay practices, cost of labor and compensation trends, individual performance and promotions, level and scope of responsibility, experience and internal pay equity.
 However, the Organization and Compensation Committee does not use a formula or assign a particular weight to any one factor.
 Rather, the determination of base salary levels is subjective, and base salaries are set at levels that we believe to be reasonably competitive.
-Based on these factors, the Organization and Compensation Committee did not change base salaries for 2021 from the 2020 levels.
-In December 2021, the Organization and Compensation Committee reviewed the base salaries of the NEOs and made modest increases base salaries for the CEO and the other NEOs for 2022.
+Based on these factors, the Organization and Compensation Committee decided not to change executive base salaries for 2021 from 2020 levels.
+In 2021, the Organization and Compensation Committee made modest increases to the 2022 executive base salaries to reflect the increased executive responsibilities in connection with the growth of the Company in preparation for commercial readiness.
+In July 2022, the Organization and Compensation Committee reviewed the base salaries of the NEOs for 2023 and determined that no merit increases would be made to the base salaries of the NEOs for 2023.
+Ms. Thomsen, who previously served as our Senior Vice President, Finance and Chief Accounting Officer, was appointed our Chief Financial Officer as of July 1, 2022.
+Mr. Wilson, who previously served as our General Counsel, was appointed our Chief Legal Officer as of July 1, 2022.
+In connection with their new appointments, Ms. Thomsen and Mr. Wilson received a promotion-based increase to their respective base salaries to reflect their increased duties and responsibilities, which was made effective as of July 1, 2022.

-N •0•4 •••• 2021 to 2022 Name 2020 2021 2022 % Increase Howard W. Robin \$1,053,000 \$1,053,000 \$1,084,590 3% Gil M. Labrucherie \$ 788,000 \$ 788,000 \$ 811,640 3% John Northcott \$ 675,000 \$ 675,000 \$ 695,250 3% Mark A. Wilson \$ 500,000 \$ 500,000 \$ 515,000 3% Jonathan Zalevsky, Ph.D. \$ 683,000 \$ 683,000 \$ 703,490 3%
+Name 2021 2022 2023 2022 to 2023 % Increase Howard W. Robin \$1,053,000 \$1,084,590 \$1,084,590 0% Jillian B. Thomsen (1) \$ 494,000 \$ 550,000 11.3% Mark A. Wilson (2) \$ 500,000 \$ 515,000 \$ 540,000 4.8% Jonathan Zalevsky, Ph.D. \$ 683,000 \$ 703,490 \$ 703,490 0% Gil M. Labrucherie (3) \$ 788,000 \$ 811,640 - John Northcott (4) \$ 675,000 \$ 695,250 -